oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 **Q: Can you be flexible around my other commitments in the summer?**

-A: No, Oppia will strictly adhere to GSoC timeline and will not be able to provide any additional extensions.
+A: No, Oppia will strictly adhere to GSoC timeline and will usually not be able to provide any additional extensions.
 Please refer to the [Dates and Deadlines](#dates-and-deadlines) section below.

 **Q: Which projects are most important for Oppia?**